TimCliff/condenser/app/help/en/faq.md

 ## Where does the value come from?

 At its root, Steem is simply a points system.
 However, because this points system is blockchain-based, the points can be traded on markets as tokens.
-The market speculation makes the value of the tokens go up and down based on their supply and demand.
+People buy and sell these tokens, and many hold in anticipation of increased purchasing power for various Steem-related services.

 By analogy, Steem is a game system where users compete for attention and rewards by bringing content and adding value to the platform.
-The rewards people earn are tokens that have real market value and are readily tradable.
+The rewards people earn are tokens that have market value and are readily tradable.
 It is similar to how someone playing a video game could obtain a limited item or currency by playing the game.
 If the currency or items are transferable between users, then they can sell or buy them on game item markets.

-## Why are my posts not earning as much as I expect?
+## Why are people getting vastly different rewards?

 Steemit is not a "get rich quick" scheme.
 While it is possible to post content that goes viral quickly and earn a lot of rewards on a single post, this is not typical for most users.

 Most of the authors that you see earning high rewards are users that have spent a lot of time in the network building followings, making connections with others, and developing a reputation for bringing high quality content.